 It’s important to point out that:

 - Growbots uses access to your mailbox to send emails and detect replies from prospects;

 - Growbots only saves replies from prospects that you have contacted using Growbots app and the system is built to only detect messages from prospects;

-- Growbots doesn’t access your contacts or previous emails before you connected your mailbox to Growbots.
+- Growbots doesn’t access your contacts or previous emails from before you connected your mailbox to Growbots.

 What about my credentials?

-- credentials to the Growbots account are stored in hashed and salted form (one-way operation, i.e. we can't retrieve them back) as industrial standard dictates.
+- credentials to the Growbots account are stored in hashed and salted form (one-way operation, i.e. we can't retrieve them back), as the industrial standard dictates.

-- credentials to SMTP/IMAP channels are stored in encrypted form (so they can be decrypted back, as we need to have a way to actually use them to log in to the mailboxes).
+- credentials to SMTP/IMAP accounts are stored in encrypted form (so they can be decrypted back, as we need to have a way to actually use them to log in to the mailboxes).